-- The installer has a responsibility under the Health and Safety at Work Act 1974 to provide for the safety of persons carrying out the installation. - Attention is drawn to the fact that fire cement is caustic and hands must be washed thoroughly after use. - The appliance is heavy and care must be taken during handling. - Although the appliance does not contain asbestos products, it is possible that asbestos may be disturbed in existing installations and every precaution must be taken. - All local regulations, including those referring to National and European standards need to be complied with when installing the appliance.
+- The installer has a responsibility under Health and Safety legislation to provide for the safety of persons carrying out the installation. - Attention is drawn to the fact that fire cement is caustic and hands must be washed thoroughly after use. - The appliance is heavy and care must be taken during handling. - Although the appliance does not contain asbestos products, it is possible that asbestos may be disturbed in existing installations and every precaution must be taken. - All local regulations, including those referring to National standards need to be complied with when installing the appliance.

-The Esse 700SE Free-Standing solid fuel appliance conforms to the requirements of Australian/New Zealand Standard 2918:2001, with respect to floor, ceiling, side wall and rear wall surface temperatures, when tested in the two test positions shown in figure 4c & 4d in accordance with Appendix B of AS/NZS2918;2001.
+As part of the 700 Series, the ESSE 775 free-standing solid fuel appliance conforms to the requirements of Australian/New Zealand Standard 2918:2001, with respect to floor, ceiling, side wall and rear wall surface temperatures, when tested in the two test positions shown in figure 4c & 4d in accordance with Appendix B of AS/NZS2918;2001.